LAAC-LSCP/ChildProject/docs/source/samplers.rst

 Conversation sampler
 ~~~~~~~~~~~~~~~~~~~~

-The conversation sampler returns the conversational blocks with the highest amount of turns.
+The conversation sampler returns the conversational blocks with the highest amount of turns (between adults and the key child).
 The first step is the detection of conversational blocks.
 Two consecutive vocalizations are considered part of the same conversational block if they are not separated
 by an interval longer than a certain duration, which by default is set to 1000 milliseconds.

-Then, the amount of conversational turns (between the key child and adult) is calculated for each conversational block.
+Then, the amount of conversational turns (between the key child and adults) is calculated for each conversational block.
 The sampler returns, for each unit, the desired amount of conversations with the higher amount of turns.

 This sampler, unlike the High-Volubility sampler, returns portions of audio with variable durations.